 3. Be aware of threats to your cat’s well-being.

-Depending on where you’re heading, there may be some big threats to cats, such as eagles, coyotes and mountain lions.
-But mostly, there will be lots of tiny ones: parasites like fleas, ticks, worms, mites and giardia.
-So make sure to check what large and minuscule wildlife are prevalent in the area you’re headed, and at what times of year.
+Depending on where you’re headed, there may be some big threats to cats, such as eagles, coyotes and mountain lions.
+Mostly there will be lots of tiny ones, like fleas, ticks, worms, mites and giardia.
+Make sure to check what large and minuscule wildlife are prevalent in the area you’re headed, and at what times of year.

-You are also very likely to encounter dogs most places you’ll go.
-And those dogs may be excited to see your cat.
+You're also likely to encounter dogs in most places—and those dogs may be excited to see your cat.
 Dan and Amanda confirm this: “Dogs will always be on the trails, and despite the laws they will often be off-leash running around and having fun.
 While this does not bother us, our cats are not fans!
 You always have to keep your eyes scanning for potential problems ahead or behind.”

 4. Get a good pack.

-Once your cat gets used to being outdoors with you, it will enjoy covering some trail on its own paws.
+Once your cat gets used to being outdoors with you, she will enjoy covering some trail on its own paws.
 But those are tiny paws, at the end of short legs.
-Cats are built to move very quickly in short bursts, not to trudge along for miles like our bipedal selves.
-So even the bravest, sturdiest cat is almost certainly going to need carrying some of the time.
+Cats are built to move very quickly in short bursts, rather than trudging along for miles like our bipedal selves.
+Even the bravest, sturdiest cat is almost certainly going to need carrying some of the time.

-Dan and Amanda’s cats sometimes need a lift, too.
-But apparently, their cats are happy to just ride on top of their owners’ packs.
-Don't forget to practice leave no trace principles and make sure to attach your cat’s leash to the pack, and stash some poop bags in one of the outer pockets.
+When you're out on the trail, don't forget to practice Leave No Trace principles and make sure to attach your cat’s leash to the pack.
+You'll also want to stash some poop bags in one of the outer pockets.

 The great outdoors might not be for every cat, but with enough persistence, patience and love, your cat might really surprise you.
 Mine certainly has.
 And watching her explore and grow has been the one of the most joyful, rewarding experiences of my life.
-So it’s certainly worth trying.
+In my opinion, it's worth trying.